-- 4. Wait five (5) minutes to clear out any gas.
+- STOP!
+Read the safety information in column 1. - 2.
+Make sure manual shutoff valve is fully open. - 3.
+Turn control knob clockwise / to the OFF position. - 4.
+Wait five (5) minutes to clear out any gas.
 Then smell for gas, including near the floor.
 If you smell gas, STOP!
-Follow "B" in the safety information.
+Follow "B" in the safety information, column 1.
 If you don't smell gas, go to the next step. - 5.
 Turn control knob counterclockwise to PILOT position.
-Press in control knob for five (5) seconds (see Figure 23). - Note: You may be running this heater for the first time after hooking up to gas supply.
+Press in control knob for five (5) seconds (see Figure 23).

+Note: You may be running this heater for the first time after hooking up to gas supply.
 If so, the control knob may need to be pressed in for 30 seconds.
-This will allow air to bleed from the gas system. - 6.
-With control knob pressed in, push down and release ignitor button.
+This will allow air to bleed from the gas system.

+6. With control knob pressed in, push down and release ignitor button.
 This will light pilot.
 The pilot is attached to the front of burner.
 If needed, keep pressing ignitor button until pilot lights.

-Note: If pilot does not stay lit, refer to Troubleshooting, pages 17 through 19.
+Note: If pilot does not stay lit, refer to Troubleshooting, pages 16 through 18.
 Also contact a qualified service person or gas supplier for repairs.
 Until repairs are made, light pilot with match.
 To light pilot with match, see Manual Lighting Procedure, page 15.